 Q. How do I know if my stems will fit my eyewear retainer?

 A. The easiest way is simply to measure.
 Find a tool that measures in millimeters and determine the widest point in your stems, the part over which the ends of the retainer slide.
 Then look for retainers that securely fit that size.
 If your glasses are between sizes, it’s best to choose the smaller size.
 Slender stems may slip out of the retainer if the ends are too large.

 Q. What’s the right length for an eyewear retainer?

 A. For eyeglasses that you want to fit snugly against your head, measure around the part of your head directly behind your glasses stems.
-The sleeve extend about one-half inch onto each stem.
-Look for adjustable retainers that give you a couple inches of wiggle room to achieve the perfect fit.
+The sleeve should extend about one-half inch onto each stem.
+Look for adjustable retainers that give you a couple of inches of wiggle room to achieve the perfect fit.
 If you want your shades to dangle from the retainer, look for one between 15 and 20 inches long.
-The shorter ones will keep your specs around your neck, while the longer ones will hit most people at the chest.
+The shorter ones will keep your specs around your neck, while the longer ones will hit most people in the chest.
 If you’re not sure, go longer.
 Many retainer sleeves can be made shorter by slipping them farther up the eyeglass stems.

 Q. How do I get the retainer off if I need to remove it?

 A. There may be times you need to remove your retainer for washing, storing, or other reasons.
 Gently slip the sleeves off the edge of your stems, carefully rolling them if they’re reluctant to budge.
 You can try adding some soap to the stems to help them slip, then rinse it off the fabric later.
 Some customers use petroleum jelly, but we don’t recommend this plan.
 Since it’s petroleum based, it’s challenging to wash off without extremely hot water, which can cause cotton retainers to shrink.
-Further, the petroleum jelly can make it hard to get the retainer sleeves back on when you want to use it again.
+Further, petroleum jelly can make it hard to get the retainer sleeves back on when you want to use it again.